jpcummins/tsk/README.md

 # tsk

-tsk is a minimal file-based project management specification designed for teams large and small.
+tsk is a minimal markdown-based project management system designed for teams large and small.

 This repository defines the specification of a tsk repository and contains documentation and examples.